threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`send_robots`**

-Send dynamic data (position, rotation, velocity, etc.) of each robot and each robot's body parts in the scene.
+Send dynamic data of each robot and each robot's body parts in the scene.
 See also: send_static_robots

 - <font style="color:green">**Sends data**: This command instructs the build to send output data.</font>